If you are reading this, I am sure you have heard of cryptocurrencies and cryptocurrency exchanges.

 The login details that use for accessing its web version can be used on mobile apps too.

 But these apps have a limited interface and are not the very best to use.

 Bitstamp is one of the oldest crypto exchanges, but it has failed to evolve with time.
-Also, it has neglected adding new cryptocurrencies on its exchange.
+Also, it has neglected to add new cryptocurrencies on its exchange.

-To stay relevant in the market, Bitstamp will need to innovate with time and launch their native token if they want to stay in the game.
+To stay relevant in the market, Bitstamp will need to innovate with time and launch its native token if they want to stay in the game.

 Its hack history suggests that it has to work upon its security too, which they claim now has become robust.

 In February 2014, it suffered from the denial of service attack in which 75 BTCs were demanded as extortion.
 Later in January 2015, Bitstamp suspended its services after a hack during which approximately 19,000 bitcoins were stolen, reopening only a week later.

 However, these are not new stories in the realm of centralized crypto exchanges as many people trust their BTC on such exchanges.